TU Delft Faculty of Aerospace Engineering: Description

 The Faculty is one of the largest of the eight faculties at TU Delft and one of the largest faculties devoted entirely to aerospace engineering in northern Europe.
 It is the only institute carrying out research and education directly related to aerospace engineering in the Netherlands.

 Through the years, the Faculty has responded to the increasing demands of the aerospace industry by further expanding its facilities and laboratories.
 Today the Faculty has a student body of approximately 2300 undergraduates and graduates, 237 members of academic staff and 181 PhD students.

 Around 34% of the student population is from outside the Netherlands.

 The TU Delft scored 15th in the world in the 2013 "Engineering and Technology" QS World University Rankings.
-In 2012 the TU Delft reached the 33rd place in the "Mechanical and Manufacturing Engineering" category of the QS World University Rankings.
+In 2023 the TU Delft reached the 3rd place in the "Mechanical, aerospace and Manufacturing Engineering" category of the QS World University Rankings.
 In 2013 this category got extended to "Mechanical, Aeronautical & Manufacturing Engineering" and the TU Delft jumped to the 18th position worldwide (6th place in Europe).
 In 2017, TU Delft ranked 4th worldwide, and 1st within Europe, in the subject of Aerospace Engineering in the Shanghai Ranking's Global Ranking of Academic Subjects.
 As of 2022, TU Delft ranks 8th worldwide, and 1st within Europe, in the subject of Aerospace Engineering in Shanghai Ranking's Global Ranking of Academic Subjects.